yaffalhakim1/medium-but-lite/Assignment-Nextjs-News.md

    - If successful, it will redirect to the application and display an invoice and a success dialog.
 The subscription status will be processed/success. (v) (not modal yet)
    - If it fails, it will be redirected to the application and keep on the order/payment page showing a failure to pay dialog.
 The subscription status becomes waiting payment. (v) (not modal yet)
 7. My Profile Menu
-   - Displays personal information, including name, username, email, phone number, and address. (v) (phone and adress not available yet)
+   - Displays personal information, including name, username, email, phone number, and address. (v)

 ## Technical Requirements